-The school Special Needs Co-ordinator is Gabrielle Westland, who can be contacted on 01209 820456 or via firstname.lastname@example.org
+The school Special Needs Co-ordinator (SENCO) is Laura Vallance, who can be contacted on 01209 820456 or via firstname.lastname@example.org.

 The school have a 'Local Offer' to support families in accessing services for their child through the school.
 It is also hoped that this will support families when choosing which school they want their child to attend.